 - 1. A female employee who enjoys pre and post maternity leave by virtue of the Work and Care Act is entitled to full remuneration during this leave. - 2.
 An employee who is entitled to the leave referred to in paragraph 1 is obliged to cooperate in the application for benefits under the Work and Care Act at the Employed Person's Insurance Administration Agency (UWV).
 This benefit shall be deducted from the amount the employee is entitled to by virtue of paragraph 1. - 3.
 In accordance with the Work and Care Act, the total term of the pre and post maternity leave is at least 16 weeks, at least 10 weeks of which are reserved for post maternity leave.
-The actual term and the moment on which it is taken are regulated in the Work and Care Act.
+The provisions in the Work and Care Act regarding the actual term and the moment on which it is taken apply.